 TRIG_OUT_ACK signal is an indication to the ILA core (another ILA, user design, or processor) that TRIG_OUT is properly received and causes the ILA to lower the TRIG_OUT signal on receiving TRIG_OUT_ACK.

-In other words, TRIG_OUT will remain HIGH until TRIG_OUT_ACK is available.
-If TRIG_OUT_ACK signal is tied to LOW then TRIG_OUT remains HIGH until the user re-arms the ILA.
-Only then the TRIG_OUT goes LOW.
+In other words, TRIG_OUT remains HIGH until TRIG_OUT_ACK is available.
+If TRIG_OUT_ACK signal is tied to LOW, TRIG_OUT remains HIGH until the user re-arms the ILA.
+Only the TRIG_OUT goes LOW.
 You can rearm the ILA if TRIG_OUT_ACK is tied to LOW.

-A typical cross trigger setup is illustrated below where ILA2 cross triggers into ILA1.
+A typical cross trigger setup is illustrated in the following image where ILA2 cross triggers into ILA1.
 The TRIG_OUT signal of ILA2 is connected to the TRIG_IN signal of ILA1.
 The TRIG_IN_ACK signal of ILA 1 is connected to the TRIG_OUT_ACK signal of ILA2.